 Unless noted, all scenarios above assume one-axis tracking systems with 1,860 kWh(AC)/kW(DC), five-year MACRS, 7% weighted average cost of capital (WACC), 2.5% inflation, $0.85/W system cost, $4/kW-year O&M, 0.2%/year degradation and a 50-year system lifetime.

 The PV team maintains U.S. leadership in PV R&D, with a strong record of impact over the past several decades.
 For example, over one half of the world’s PV cell efficiency records on the National Renewable Energy Laboratory’s chart were supported by the PV program and its predecessors.

 PV Project Portfolio

 The projects in the portfolio currently represent roughly $179 million of investment, made over periods from two to five years.
-Details about these programs and projects can be found here.
+Learn about these programs and projects.

 The webpages linked below provide more information about key photovoltaic technologies: